yoctoproject/poky/documentation/profile-manual/usage.rst

 However, we already have an image with the binaries stripped, so what can we do to get perf to resolve the symbols?
-Basically we need to install the debuginfo for the BusyBox package.
+Basically we need to install the debugging information for the BusyBox package.

 To generate the debug info for the packages in the image, we can add ``dbg-pkgs`` to :term:`EXTRA_IMAGE_FEATURES` in ``local.conf``.
 For example::

    EXTRA_IMAGE_FEATURES = "debug-tweaks tools-profile dbg-pkgs"

-Additionally, in order to generate the type of debuginfo that perf understands, we also need to set :term:`PACKAGE_DEBUG_SPLIT_STYLE` in the ``local.conf`` file::
+Additionally, in order to generate the type of debugging information that perf understands, we also need to set :term:`PACKAGE_DEBUG_SPLIT_STYLE` in the ``local.conf`` file::

    PACKAGE_DEBUG_SPLIT_STYLE = 'debug-file-directory'

-Once we've done that, we can install the debuginfo for BusyBox.
+Once we've done that, we can install the debugging information for BusyBox.
 The debug packages once built can be found in ``build/tmp/deploy/rpm/*`` on the host system.
 Find the ``busybox-dbg-...rpm`` file and copy it to the target.
 For example::